foundation/foundation-sites/docs/pages/xy-grid.md

 </div>
 ```

-Block Grids are not availaible for the vertical grids.
+Block Grids are not available for the vertical grids.
 Use the [basic layout](#vertical-grids) with a size applied on each cell of the grid instead.

 ---